-Each day of the pre-cleanse it is recommend to drink 1-3 cups of your herbal tea(s) of choice between meals.
+Each day of the pre-cleanse it is recommend to drink 1 to 3 cups of your herbal tea(s) of choice between meals.
 This should continue throughout the cleanse, ideally taking in one cup between each meal at this time.

 6. Take a blood cleansing herbal formula up to 30 days pre-cleanse.

 This is an important step of the pre-cleanse and can be started up to 30 days before the cleanse begins.
 Taking some preparatory cleansing herbs during this phase will remove some of the superficial toxins from the blood stream and strengthen the liver, gearing the system up for the main event.
 These herbs tend to be a bit stronger than the herbal teas mentioned above and therefore will be more efficient in preparing the body for the detoxification to come.

 General Directions: Take a blood cleansing formula such as the Daily Detox Formula or Mahasudarshana up to 30 days before the cleanse begins, with a minimum of seven days.
 This should be taken as 1/2 tsp steeped in 1/2 cup of warm water three times daily, before meals.
 This same dosage should be continued throughout the cleanse as well.
 Remember, consistency is essential!

 7. Take Triphala Churna each night before bed 7 days before the cleanse.